sumguytho/SuperHexagonRE/README.md

  - SuperHexagonLinux.h and SuperHexagonWindows.h - structures exported from Ghidra
 projects, everything present in one file but not another is same for both versions of the game

+[Here](https://youtu.be/UTmOfOdiTy8) is a small demonstration of aforementioned scripts.

 # Game mechanics

 ## Timer and game jiffies